ValentinFunk/Pointshop2-Docs/installation.rst

 To enable MySQL please follow these steps:

-#.
-Install the gmsv_mysqloo module
-Download the module from `facepunch <http://facepunch.com/showthread.php?t=1357773>`_ and follow the installation instructions for your operating system at the bottom of the post.
+#. **Install the gmsv_mysqloo module**: Download the module from `facepunch <http://facepunch.com/showthread.php?t=1357773>`_ and follow the installation instructions for your operating system at the bottom of the post.

-#.
-Enable MySQL within LibK
-LibK is used for all database operations of Pointshop2.
+#. **Enable MySQL within LibK**: LibK is used for all database operations of Pointshop2.
 To enable MySQL support go into the configuration file *addons/libk/lua/libk/server/sv_libk_config.lua*.
 Set ``LibK.SQL.UseMysql = true`` and update the remaining settings with your database connection details.
 If you are hosting the database on a different machine than the gamemserver, make sure to allow external connections to the database.

-#.
-Testing the configuration
-After a server restart Pointshop2 will now connect to MySQL.
+#. **Test the configuration**: After a server restart Pointshop2 will now connect to MySQL.
 If there are any errors when connecting to the database they will be shown in the server console and logged to garrysmod/data/LibK_Error.txt serverside.

 Developer Options